sunweaver/libvncserver/README.md

     cmake ..
     cmake --build .

+Encryption support in LibVNCClient and WebSockets support in LibVNCServer (both encrypted and unencrypted) depend on either one of the supported backends GnuTLS or OpenSSL.
+If both are installed, GnuTLS is used unless disabled via `-DWITH_GNUTLS=OFF`.

 For some more comprehensive examples that include installation of dependencies, see the [Unix CI](.travis.yml) and [Windows CI](.appveyor.yml) build setups.